RanjanTarun27/trader-analysis/README.md

 # trader-analysis
 This project analyzes the relationship between trader behavior on the Hyperliquid platform and the overall market sentiment, as indicated by the Fear & Greed Index.
 The goal is to identify trends or signals in trading activity (like profitability, volume, and leverage) that correlate with market fear or greed.
+The title serves as the first point of contact for anyone viewing the project.
+It clearly and concisely states the project's core subject.
+Following the title, the introduction provides a brief but comprehensive overview of the project's objective.
+It explains that the analysis focuses on the connection between trader actions on Hyperliquid and the broader market sentiment, specifically the Fear & Greed Index

 OUTPUT GIVEN